geneontology/go-ontology/src/ontology/README-editors.md

+# Instructions for Editors of the Gene Ontology

-# GO Editors Instructions
+## GO - Ontology Editors Guide

-The most updated documentation for Gene Ontology Editors can be found at [http://go-ontology.readthedocs.io/](http://go-ontology.readthedocs.io/).
+A step-by-step guide for GO Ontology Editors can be found at [http://go-ontology.readthedocs.io/](http://go-ontology.readthedocs.io/).

 ## Release Process